kstenerud/compact-float/README.md

 Compact float format is an encoding scheme to store a decimal floating point value in as few bytes as possible for data transmission.

-Compact float can store all of the kinds of values that the IEEE754 decimal types can, without data loss:
+Compact float can store all of the kinds of values that [IEEE754 decimal types](https://en.wikipedia.org/wiki/IEEE_754) can to unlimited range, and without data loss:
 * ±0
 * ±infinity
 * Signaling and quiet NaNs

-This specification is part of the [Specifications Project](https://github.com/kstenerud/specifications)